State visit by Carl XVI Gustaf to the United States: California, Colorado, and Kansas: April 13–17

 The King arrived in San Francisco on April 13, touring the University of California at Berkeley campus and the Lawrence Berkeley National Laboratory.
 The royal entourage had planned to ride on Bay Area Rapid Transit and the city's cable car system, but potential picketing from workers on strike forced the plan to be shelved.
 He traveled to Los Angeles the following day and toured The Burbank Studios and a McDonnell Douglas factory to observe the construction of a Scandinavian Airlines DC-10 jet.
 The King was received by 200 Hollywood personalities at a lunch hosted by Edgar Bergen, a Swedish American comedian.

 The King flew to Aspen, Colorado for two days of recreation at the Vail Ski Resort, a favorite of President Ford's, on April 15.
 He skied for several hours, accompanied by Secret Service agents, while wearing a ski outfit in the colors of the Swedish flag.
 The King made a visit to Lindsborg, Kansas on April 17, arriving two hours late due to inclement weather, and was greeted by a crowd of 5,000 people (which outnumbered the town's population of 2,600) and Kansas Governor Robert Frederick Bennett.
 The town, a Swedish American community with annual Swedish festivals, received the King at the preserved Swedish pavilion from the 1904 World's Fair, as part of a town-wide celebration.
 The royal motorcade had moved quickly through the town, due to the delayed arrival, causing onlookers to react in disappointment over the brevity of the visit.

 Illinois: April 18–22

 The King attended an Easter service at Chicago's Ebenezer Lutheran Church on April 18, located in the city's Swedish enclave, with Illinois Governor Dan Walker; at the time, he was recovering from a sore throat.
-Later in the day, he visited the offices of Chicago-based Swedish newspaper Svenska Amerikanaren Tribunen and dedicated the new Swedish American Museum in Andersonville.
+Later in the day, he visited the offices of Chicago-based Swedish newspaper Svenska Amerikanaren Tribunen.
+On Monday, April 19, the King dedicated the new Swedish American Museum in Andersonville.